-All PHSPs and JSAs will be submitted for review at least 1 Month prior to the start of work.
+All PHSPs and JSAs will be submitted for review at least three weeks prior to the start of work.
 Any subsequent or supplemental JSA will be submitted for review at least 14 calendar days prior to start of work.
-PHSPs will be reviewed as per PG&E's PHSP Project Review Checklist.
-PIVOX Corporation (PIVOX) and Advanced Environmental Group, Inc. (AEG) will review and approve all PIVOX contractor drafted Project PHSPs and JSAs prior to being submitted to the PG&E ER Mailbox for review and the commencement of work.
-PMO and PG&E ER will review PHSPs and JSAs after PIVOX and AEG review.
+Contractors must also complete PGE's "Bridging document" which will be submitted with the PHSP, Reference documents in Appendix C. PHSPs will be reviewed as per PG&E's PHSP Project Review Checklist.
 PHSPs for contractors directly contracted to PMO will be reviewed by the PMO.
 PG&E ER will review all top-tier (contracted to PMO or directly to PG&E) PHSPs.
 PG&E ER and/or PMO may review lower-tier subcontractor PHSPs at their discretion.
 No work may be performed without PHSP and JSA approval by PG&E ER compliance.